kbvaughn2000/kielvaughn.github.io/_posts/2020-07-12-Linux-Challenges.md

 ##### Question 3

-The next question wants you to look at bob's command history.
+This challenge wants you to look at bob's command history.
 This is done by running **cat .bash_history**.
 The first entry contains the flag

 ![Task 2 Question 3](/assets/img/LinuxChallenges3.png)

 ##### Question 4

-The next question involves seeing cron jobs.
+The next question involves viewing cron jobs.
 This is done by running **crontab -e** which pulls up bob's cron jobs.
 Flag 4 is present in this file.

 ![Task 2 Question 4](/assets/img/LinuxChallenges4.png)

 ##### Question 5

-Flag 5 is asking you to find and retrieve flag 5.
-Let's use **find / -name  flag5* 2>/dev/null ** This will show you that the file is in **/lib/terminfo/E/flag5.txt**.
+Question 5 is asking you to find and retrieve flag 5.
+Let's use **find / -name  flag5* 2>/dev/null** This will show you that the file is in **/lib/terminfo/E/flag5.txt**.
 Use **cat /lib/terminfo/E/flag5.txt** to get this flag.

 ![Task 2 Question 5](/assets/img/LinuxChallenges5.png)

 ##### Question 6

 Flag 6 is asking you to grep specific characters inside of flag6.
-First we need to find where flag6 is at, which can be done with **find / -name  flag6* 2>/dev/null **.
+First we need to find where flag6 is at, which can be done with **find / -name  flag6* 2>/dev/null**.
 This shows you that it is located in **/home/flag6.txt**.
 Next, run **cat /home/flag6.txt |grep "c9"** This will highlight that portion of the output for the answer to this question as shown below.

 ![Task 2 Question 6](/assets/img/LinuxChallenges6.png)